This 2-day Jakarta itinerary is all you need to travel there and make the most of your little time in Jakarta.

-If you’re looking for a cozy and comfortable place for a family or friends gathering, there cannot be a better place.
+If you’re looking for a cosy and comfortable place for a family or friends gathering, there cannot be a better place.
 Their all-day menu serves extensive options of Asian and Western favorites, including sushi, pizza, pasta, tapas, and Wagyu beef burger.

-For drinks to go with your meal, there is a good selection of cocktail, wine and a selection of beers!
+For drinks to go with your meal, there is a good selection of cocktails, wine and a selection of beers!

 Where To Stay: Manhattan Hotel Jakarta

 Of course, just like any popular expat city in Southeast Asia Jakarta too has no dearth of accommodation options.
 From backpacker hostels to something more sophisticated, one can find it all here.
 But if I were to suggest a place from my experience, I can certainly vouch for the Manhattan Hotel Jakarta.
 This is where I stayed throughout my time in the city.

 Speaking of my room, which didn’t qualify as one of the superior rooms they had, was clean, tidy and equipped with the standard furniture and amenity, including a bathtub with a view.

 Speaking of the facilities offered by Manhattan Hotel Jakarta, guests can use a gym, swimming pool, sauna and steam all for free.

 The hotel also serves a great buffet breakfast including an array of food, dessert, and fruits.
 But one thing I loved about the hotel the most was its strategic location.
 Located just next to Kuningan City Mall, the location of Manhattan Hotel, without any doubt, felt like living right in the middle of the city.